joy-prime/joy-types/README.md

 is available in the method's metadata.
 The same method symbol can be used in multiple interfaces.

 Each method takes an "instance" of the interface type as its first parameter and can be invoked directly by client code.
-(To be precise, the phrase "instance of an interface type" means a value that is a member of the interface type.)
+(The phrase "instance of an interface type" means a value that is a member of the interface type.)

 An interface implementation is a map from method symbols to method implementation functions.
 This is used when defining a class; it is *not* used by clients of the interface.
 Rather, a client directly